 Once installed we can create our first environment:

-where py35 is the name of environment (you can choose anything you like of course) and important here is to specify python version (in this case 3.5).
+where py37 is the name of environment (you can choose anything you like of course) and important here is to specify python version (in this case 3.7).

-We chose this specific version on purpose because OpenAI - as specified on their website - supports python versions 2.7 and 3.5… so we will go with newer one.
+We chose this specific version on purpose because OpenAI - as specified on their website - started to support also newest version of python.

 After creating environment its time to activate it: